xa4ax2000/MazeSolver/README.md

 Optional:
   -Application to Triangular Mazes [ ]
   -Application to Hexagonal Mazes [ ]

-The Mazes found in the 'res' folder were downloaded from http://www.mazegenerator.net/ as a .png WITHOUT solution

 This README.txt will be updated as the project continues...